Write a Book Blurb that Sells: Steps & Examples

 Now, what happens if your sales pitch doesn’t work?
 That means the book doesn’t sell.
 It’s as simple as that.

 You might think that it’s a bit extreme to blame the blurb alone for making or breaking a sale.
 There could be other elements impacting the customer’s decision.
 Perhaps the title wasn’t exciting enough for the reader.
 Or the cover design didn’t convey what it should have.
-Or the price was not within reach the customer.
+Or the price was not within reach of the customer.
 True, these are all valid concerns.
 However, a well-written blurb can override other concerns.
 It is that powerful.
 That is why the blurb is so important.

 How to Write a Book Blurb

 Now let’s look at how to compose this powerful blurb.
 A blurb should give important information about the book’s plot, including the setting, the time period, and the protagonists.
 Then it should outline the main conflict.
 Next, it should present the marketable themes, which are simplified versions of the complex conflict detailed in the pages.
-For example, all three books of ‘The Lord of the Rings’ by J. R. R Tolkien comes to 1137 pages.
-But the theme of the book can be distilled into a few words: the victory of good over evil, or the victory of David over Goliath.
+For example, all three books of ‘The Lord of the Rings by J. R. R Tolkien come to 1137 pages.
+But the theme of the book can be distilled into a few words: the victory of good over evil or the victory of David over Goliath.